 The CCB is required to track the re-evaluation due dates and complete them on a timely basis for each participant.
-The Department has two processes to assure timeliness.
-1. The Prior Authorization Request (PAR) contains the Long Term Care Certification span.
+The Department of Health Care and Policy Financing (the Department) uses two processes to assure timeliness.
+1. The Prior Authorization Request (PAR)contains the Long Term Care Certification span.
 The detailed PAR information, including the certification end date, is uploaded into the Medicaid Management Information System and controls the time period for which claims pay.
 A new PAR cannot be submitted without the re-evaluation being completed so payment is not made when the re-evaluation is not completed.
 2. The Department surveys CCBs for timely completion of annual re-evaluations during on-site reviews and through desk audits of participants' electronic records using the Benefits Utilization System (BUS.)The annual program evaluation includes review of a representative sample of participant records to ensure assessments are being completed correctly and timely.